-I’ve written about my saving strategies and frugal living before, but I’ve decided to write an updated post in a numbered list format on how to save money and the various ways that I save money on a day to day basis.
+I’ve written about my saving strategies and frugal living before, but I’ve decided to write an updated post in a numbered list format on how to save money and the various ways to save money on a day to day basis.
 This post was inspired by similar posts on FrugalForLife and CashMoneyLife.

 25 28 ways that I save money:

 - I use a points or a cash back based credit card that gives me the best return for my spending.
 Here’s a post and picture of what’s in my wallet.